Authentic Presence Immersion

 • Managing complex care situations

-• Addressing the deeper dimensions of life and death
+• Addressing the deeper dimensions of the dying process

 • Recognizing and addressing spiritual pain